OfficialTanishGupta/CrewAI-Game-Builder/README.md

 4. **Result**: A classic snake game where the snake grows, and the player aims to get a high score.

-### Example 2: Platformer Game
+### Example 2: Shooting Game

 1. **Input**:
     ```
-    Generate a platform game where the player jumps between platforms and collects coins while avoiding enemies.
+    Create a shooter game where the player controls a spaceship that shoots bullets at enemies appearing from the top of the screen.
     ```

-2. **Output**: The tool generates Python code for a basic platform game saved as `generated_platform_game.py`.
-The code includes:
+2. **Output**: The tool generates Python code for a space shooter game saved as `generated_shooter_game.py`.
+This code includes:
-   - Jumping mechanics.
-   - Moving platforms.
-   - Collectible items like coins.
-   - Enemies that the player must avoid.
+   - A spaceship controlled by the player.
+   - Enemy ships appearing from the top.
+   - Shooting mechanics to destroy enemies.

 3. **Run the Code**:
     ```bash
-    python generated_platform_game.py
+    python generated_shooter_game.py
     ```

-4. **Result**: A simple platformer with a player, platforms, coins, and enemies.
-The game is won by collecting all the coins without hitting an enemy.
+4. **Result**: A simple shooting game where the player controls a spaceship and shoots at enemies.
 ---

 ## Screenshots